A rigorous introduction to linear models: OLS in Geometry with Noise Disturbance

-Thus, $\bH$ is PSD. \end{proof} As a recap, we summarize important facts about the orthogonal projection matrix that will be extensively used in the next chapters in the following remark. \begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolorNote,frametitle={Important Facts About Hat Matrix (Part 1)}] \begin{remark} \item 1.
-As we assume $\bX\in \real^{n\times p}$ is fixed and has full rank with $n\geq p$.
-It is known that the rank of $\bX$ is equal to the rank of its Gram matrix, defined as $\bX^\top\bX$, such that
+We revisit the concept of the orthogonal projection matrix in the context of the least squares problem. \begin{remark}[Important facts about hat matrix (part 1)] Let $\bX\in\real^{n\times p0}$. \begin{itemize} \item 1.
+As we assume $\bX$ is fixed and has full rank with $n\geq p$.
+It is known that the rank of $\bX$ is equal to the rank of its \textit{Gram matrix}, defined as $\bX^\top\bX$, such that

 \item 2.
 The rank of an orthogonal projection matrix is the dimension of the subspace onto which it projects.
 Hence, the rank of $\bH$ is $p$ when $\bX$ has full rank and $n\geq p$: